JohnGarnerIII/AllyArt/readme.md

 # John Garner
-A website I made for my sisters art.
+A mockup website for my sisters artwork.